Industrial Secondment: Smart Power Renewables

 Duration: This secondment is three months in duration at full-time, depending on the secondee’s availability (or prorated for part-time equivalent).

-Location: Hybrid working with periodic in-person meetings in the Midlands (across Loughborough, Derby, and Nottingham).
+Location: Hybrid working with periodic in-person meetings in at Loughborough University or at the host offices in Market Harborough.

 This industrial placement is open to postdoctoral researchers based at C-DICE universities.
 In exceptional cases, final year PhD students (PGRs) will be considered.
 Successful candidates will be required to seek permission from their supervisor and employing organisation to undertake the secondment.
 The project will commence as soon as possible.
 In cases where participation in this secondment would require a no-cost extension to an EPSRC grant, EPSRC has agreed to grant this automatically on request.